About global proxy settings

-The Smoothwall identifies connecting Global Proxy clients and devices using a client certificate.
+The Smoothwall identifies connecting Global Proxy devices and devices using a client certificate.
 However, there might be some cases where you can't issue the correct client-side certificate to every client and device on the network.
 Therefore, you can configure the Smoothwall to identify global proxy clients and devices using proxy certificates, a secure URL or no identification.

 In addition, to utilizing NTLM authentication to authenticate users, you can use client-side certificates to make sure that only approved client devices can access to web filter policies.
 This provides an additional layer of security.

 The same certificate is used by all devices.
-You must download the client certificate from the Smoothwall responsible for Global Proxy requests and install them on the relevant devices.
+You must download the certificate from the Smoothwall responsible for Global Proxy requests and install them on the relevant devices.

 Global Proxy servers that are part of a centrally managed solution, should have the Certificate Authority uploaded to them via replication.
 If this does not happen, you should manually export, then import the Certificate Authority.